phosseini/SentiPers/README.md

 In the version published in this repository, there are more than `15,500` unique sentences with polarity labels in the range of `["-2", "-1", "0", "+1", "+2"]` with `-2` being `very negative`, `+2` being `very positive`, and `0` being `neutral`.

 SentiPers was developed a while ago (around 2014) and is not under active expansion or development.
-We are aware of the fact that since creating SentiPers, there have also been other Sentiment corpora developed for Persian, however, we still believe SentiPers is a rich resource that can be extremely useful in different applications and hypothesis testing in research around Sentiment Analysis in Persian.
+We are aware of the fact that since creating SentiPers, there have also been other sentiment corpora developed for Persian, however, we still believe SentiPers is a rich resource that can be extremely useful in different applications and hypothesis testing in research around Sentiment Analysis in Persian.

 ------------
 ### Repository files